Musaffah Port: New Musaffah Channel

-Built to provide a safe navigation channel with unrestricted air draft for vessels between the Musaffah Industrial Port and the Arabian Gulf, a US$411 million (AED 1.5 billion) upgrade deepwater Musaffah Channel was completed and handed over to Abu Dhabi Ports in February 2011, nearly doubling the channel depth after dredging more than six million cubic metres of sand.
+Built to provide a safe navigation channel with unrestricted air draft for vessels between the Musaffah Industrial Port and the Persian Gulf, a US$411 million (AED 1.5 billion) upgrade deepwater Musaffah Channel was completed and handed over to Abu Dhabi Ports in February 2011, nearly doubling the channel depth after dredging more than six million cubic metres of sand.
 The new channel replaced the existing access channel to the Mussafah Industrial Area.
 Located off the south-western shoreline of Hudayriat Island, the 53 km channel was built to better serve the Mussafah Industrial Zone and the future ICAD areas.

 The port facility provides for cargo operations and warehousing for a wide range of clients.
 A new tunnel of 280 m length links the airport with Musaffah.
 The Musaffah Channel is a man-made canal, with gypsum crystals described as large and bladed.
 The banks at the eastern end of the Musaffah Channel reportedly have "Pleistocene reworked dune deposits, unconformably overlain by Holocene carbonates and sabkha evaporates".
 The channel's inner reaches are situated approximately 7 km inland from the location of the present-day lagoon.
 The port has a 342 m long main quay and two 40 m long side quays and covers an area of 37500 sqm.
 The depth of draft is 11 m at the port and is linked with the new Musaffah Channel (a channel dredged 9 m below the datum) which is about 53 km in length.